 Greg has acted for target companies, bidders (including private equity) and for ASIC.
 In the majority of the schemes in which Greg has acted, he has represented the scheme or target company (being the plaintiff in the proceeding and the company responsible for obtaining the required court orders for dispatching the scheme documentation and for having the scheme of arrangement approved).
 Greg however has also on many occasions acted for bidders (inclduing overseas bidders) in takeover schemes of arrangement, where such bidders have incuded private equity as well as commercial trading companies.
 As such, Greg has an understanding of the issues required to be addressed by bidders including regulatoty approvals, funding and corporate finance/financial assistance matters.
 Greg, as noted above, has also acted for ASIC and as such has an undertanding of schemes of arrangement from the regulator's perspective.

-Recent schemes of arrangement in which Greg has acted include the 2020 takeover of OptiComm Ltd by Uniti Group Limited (in which Greg acted for Uniti Group and which involved two competing proposals by Aware Super Pty Ltd), the 2020 takeover of Village Roadshow Limited by BGH Capital (private equity) (in which Greg acted for Village Roadshow Corporation Pty Ltd - the largest shareholder in Village Roadshow Limited and which involved shareholder activism by an Amercian based investment fund) and the 2020 takeover of DWS Limited by HCL Australia Services Pty Ltd (in which Greg acted for HCL Australia Services Pty Ltd following the first court hearing).
+Recent schemes of arrangement (and trust acquisition proposals) in which Greg has acted include the 2021 takeover of Asaleo Care Limited by Essity Holding Company Australia Pty Ltd (in which Greg acted for Essity), the 2021 acquisition proposal by Roc Partners for the units in the Vitalharvest Freehold Trust (a listed managed investment scheme) in which Greg acted for Roc Partners, the 2021 acquisition proposal by NorthWest Healthcare Australia RE Limited for the units in the Australian Unity Healthcare Property Trust (an unlisted managed investment scheme) in which Greg acted for NorthWest and where the acquisition proposal was opposed by the responsible entity, the 2020 takeover of OptiComm Ltd by Uniti Group Limited (in which Greg acted for Uniti Group and which involved two competing proposals by Aware Super Pty Ltd), the 2020 takeover of Village Roadshow Limited by BGH Capital (private equity) (in which Greg acted for Village Roadshow Corporation Pty Ltd - the largest shareholder in Village Roadshow Limited and which involved shareholder activism by an Amercian based investment fund) and the 2020 takeover of DWS Limited by HCL Australia Services Pty Ltd (in which Greg acted for HCL Australia Services Pty Ltd following the first court hearing).

 In some recent schemes of arrangement in which Greg either acted alone (or was leading a junior) he has helped to shape or clarify the law in certain important areas in this field of the law.